reuters-graphics/chart-module-globetrotter/README.md

     // For smaller landmass if you want to have a dot to highlight
     enable_dot: true,

-    // Dot radius for the highlight and for lat,lng highlights
+    // Dot radius for lat,lng highlights
-    dot_radius: 2.5,
+    dot_radius: 5,

+    // Area threshold below which you want to show dot marker and not area
+    area_threshold: 10,

     // If you want to show disputed borders with a dotted line
     // True by default